-The following section outlines how Ambatovy assesses and addresses the risks identified in the OECD Due Diligence Guidance Annex II, which could have significant adverse impacts associated with the extraction, trade, handling, and exportation of minerals globally, particularly from conflict-affected and high-risk areas.
+In annual basis, Ambatovy ensure to realize the risk assessment of the risk identified in the OECD Due Diligence Guidance Annex II.
+The following section outlines how Ambatovy ensure the 2024 assessment and addresses the risks identified in the OECD Due Diligence Guidance Annex II, which could have significant adverse impacts associated with the extraction, trade, handling, and exportation of minerals globally, particularly from conflict-affected and high-risk areas.
 These risks include: